neow3j/neow3j-docs/docs/neo-n3/README.md

 ### Devpack

-The neow3j devpack is a Java library that provides the Neo-specific functionality required to write a smart contract.
+The neow3j devpack is a Java library that provides the Neo-specific functionality required to write smart contracts.
 If you want to play around with the devpack, add the `io.neow3j:devpack` dependency to your project.

 __Gradle__